webhasan/leo-product-recommendations/README.txt

 == Changelog ==
 = 1.4.0 =
-* Added option to ajax add to cart for Variable & Group recommend products.
+* Add option to ajax add to cart for Variable & Group recommend products.
 Customers don't need to go to single product page to add to cart variable/group.

 = 1.3.2 =
-* Bug Fixed
+* Bug Fix

 = 1.3.1 =
-* Added editor field for default heading
+* Add editor field for default heading

 = 1.2 =
 * Update compatibility